osahner/kotlin-spring-boot-rest-jpa-jwt-starter/README.md

 # result: Pong!%
 ```

+:exclamation: If you develop on Apple Silicon you can use the simple script `contributed/buildDocker.sh`.

 ### Why

 This is my tiny backend cookbook.
 I need and use it on regular basis for different small to midsized projects.